pflarue/ardop/docs/Host Interface Commands.md

 #### TRAILER

 How long after transmission does the PTT remain ON.
+Used for radios with processing delays, such as SDR based radios.

 - Mode: ANY
 - Arguments: Integer value between 0 and 200